+But what causes the bubbles in the first place?
 Beer bubbles/fizz/carbonation is caused by the action of yeast.
-When the yeast eat the sugars in beer, they produce a by-product of carbon dioxide (CO2) and alcohol.
+When the yeast eat the sugars in beer, it produces a by-product of carbon dioxide (CO2) and alcohol.
 Carbon dioxide is a gas that dissolves in the liquid and remains that way under pressure until you open the beer.
-You can further release the CO2 by pouring beer into a glass.
-When you do this, the CO2 that is released during the pour carries some of the aroma with it.
+The CO2 is further released by pouring it into a glass.